Training Strategies

 HUMAN TEACHING

-Relationship-Based Horsemanship,
+Relationship-Based Horsemanship

-The philosophy is to pay attention to stress indicators, making an effort to stay under threshold...thereby creating mutual cooperation where the horse feels comfortable and safe noticing and paying attention to the human.
-Additionally, this mindset prioritizes the use of energy, intention, imagery, and body language to communicate with horses while also placing a precedence on how horses feel about requests and how they interpret them so as to
+This philosophy requires payin attention to stress indicators, making an effort to stay under threshold...thereby creating mutual cooperation where the horse feels comfortable and safe noticing and paying attention to the human.
+Additionally, this mindset prioritizes the use of breath, energy, intention, imagery, and body language to communicate as well as to help the horse to self-regulate while also placing a precedence on reading the horse's body language to determine how the horse feels about requests and how the horse is interpreting them so as to bring more clarity and compassion to our communications…..

 this all to better complement horses’ nature.